Flux9665/TTSCorpusCreator/README.md

 The recordings are done in 16kHz, to safe space.
 For prosodically standard speech, 16kHz is enough in my opinion.
 Emotional speech etc. requires a higher sampling rate, which can easily be changed in the code.

+To change sampling rate or phonemizer language, take a look at the parameters.py file.